FarmRadioHangar/uliza-answers-connector/README.md

 ./snow.sh
 ```

-The script will ask you for your phone number and a webhook url.
-Specify the Ngrok url without a trailing slash; e.g., `http://xxxxxxxx.ngrok.io`.
+The script will ask you for your phone number and a webhook URL.
+Specify the Ngrok URL without a trailing slash; e.g., `http://xxxxxxxx.ngrok.io`.